May 5, 2009

 Watershed Shiraz 2002

-spirit aspect.
+Blackcurrant, dark plum and pepper on the nose, with a slightly heady spirit aspect.
 The palate reveals ripe black plums, red liquorice and very subtle tannins on the finish.
-Drinking at its peak now I would say, and drinking very well ind
+Drinking at its peak now I would say, and drinking very well indeed.

 Yalumba 'The Signature' Cabernet Shiraz 2003